laurentiuspurba/tensorflow/README.md

     * Create a 'tensorflow/tf_files' under your home directory; type the following
     * mkdir `~/tensorflow/tf_files`
     * This directory will hold all directories of images that we will be used for training
-    * The structur of the directory should be as follows:
+    * The structure of the directory should be as follows:
     <pre>
     ~/tensorflow/tf_files
       +-- darth_vader